Code-Institute-Submissions/Rhema28-Project-0/README.md

 - __Meetup Times section__

-  - This section will allow the user to see the exact location and what particular session is taking place at a particular time.
+  - This section will allow the user to see the exact location of the meet ups and what particular session is taking place at a particular time.
   - This section will be updated as these times change to keep the user up to date.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to the relevant social media sites for Love Reading.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)